RandomGamingDev/RandomDesmosGraphs/README.md

 - Boolean Algebra implemented with "Regular" Numbers (perfect for if you need standard logic for any Desmos projects): https://www.desmos.com/calculator/2viaj6qmoa
 - Neural Network XOR Approximator (trained in brain.js & implemented with math in desmos): https://www.desmos.com/calculator/6f7qstayfv
 - A Simplified Explanation and Demonstration of Gradient Descent in ML: https://www.desmos.com/calculator/iwkvztftju
+- Projectile Motion Visualizer (y only, but technically expands over x at an x of 1 m/s): https://www.desmos.com/calculator/2yt6es79q9